 - Fine dining options that include chef-prepared, enticing meals

-- Engaged living programs that encourage residents to interact, learn, and be active
+- Programs that encourage residents to interact, learn, and be active

 Communities such as Arbor Terrace of Cascade go above and beyond by offering additional amenities, including an on-site salon, outdoor garden seating area, and chef-prepared meals.